o3de/o3de-extras/Gems/ROS2/README.md

 For a "feel" of these features, see an [example project](#example-project) which uses this Gem to run navigation stack.

+## Example project

+You can test O3DE ROS2 Gem with the [Robot Vacuum](https://github.com/o3de/RobotVacuumSample) project.
+It will allow you to run robot navigation.
+All necessary assets are included.

+## Installation

+Refer to [this part of the documentation](https://www.o3de.org/docs/user-guide/interactivity/robotics/project-configuration/) to configure your project with the ROS2 Gem.

+## Learn about ROS2 Gem

+Visit [this part of the documentation](https://www.o3de.org/docs/user-guide/interactivity/robotics/concepts-and-components-overview/) to learn about ROS2 Gems Concepts and Structure.
+Additionally you can learn about ROS2 Concepts [here](https://docs.ros.org/en/humble/Concepts.html).

+## How to create your own robotic simulation

+Refer [here](https://www.o3de.org/docs/user-guide/interactivity/robotics/creating-robotic-simulation/) to access a list of steps guiding you through the creation of your own simulation.

+## Importing robots

+Access [this part](https://www.o3de.org/docs/user-guide/interactivity/robotics/importing-robot/) of the documentation to learn about importing robots from common formats such as the [Unified Robot Description Format (URDF)](http://wiki.ros.org/urdf).

+## Troubleshooting

+If you are having some problems with the ROS2 Gem visit [here](https://www.o3de.org/docs/user-guide/interactivity/robotics/troubleshooting/), to troubleshoot your issue.

 ## User Guides